wesbos/es6-articles/13 - Creating HTML fragments with Template Literals.md

-Another feature of template literals or template strings is the ability have multi-line strings.
+Another feature of _template literals_ or template strings is the ability have multi-line strings:

 Previously with regular string we would have escape the new lines like so: